Insights

 Critical Minerals and the Energy Transition: Why Cobalt, Lithium, and Nickel Price Swings Are Now Structural

 Cobalt, lithium, and nickel volatility is no longer cyclical.
-Geographic concentration, inelastic supply timelines, and accelerating EV demand have made price swings a permanent feature of battery metals markets, with direct implications for vol surface positioning and procurement hedging.
+Geographic supply concentration, exponential demand from electrification, and thin exchange liquidity have made elevated price dispersion a permanent feature of battery metals markets.

 Volatility Signals vs Price Forecasts: What Commodity Traders Actually Need and Why They Are Different